 Historic sexual abuse claim via CICA Please call to discuss

+When seeking sexual assault compensation through the CICA, it’s important to report the incident to the police as the CICA need a police crime reference number to start the claim.
 Again, the 2-year time limit can be ignored in some instances of child sexual abuse claims so please contact us prior to speaking with the CICA as our specialists understand the scheme fully.

 How Do I Claim Damages For Sexual Abuse And Assault